Opening a New World

 I was raised in the Brooks Range of Alaska, 60 miles north of the Arctic Circle.
 We lived in a log cabin, drove a team of dogs to get wood in the winter, flew airplanes instead of driving cars, and basked in 24-hour daylight during the short but hot summers.
 It was a wonderful way to grow up.

 That kind of life had disadvantages, of course.
 We were the only humans for 40 miles, so we got lonely sometimes.
-We didn’t have refrigeration, so we had to catch dinner during the warmer months — and then we got very tired of fish and rabbit.
-We also had to watch out for grizzlies and wolves.
-But between reading, schoolwork and outdoor adventures, my three younger siblings and I kept ourselves occupied.
+We didn’t have refrigeration, so we had to catch dinner during the warmer months, and we got tired of fish and rabbit.
+We had to watch out for grizzlies and wolves.
+But between reading, schoolwork, and outdoor adventures, my three younger siblings and I kept ourselves occupied.

 They welcomed me with loving arms.
-They housed, clothed and fed me, and even gave me an allowance.
+They housed, clothed, and fed me, and even gave me an allowance.
 They paid for dance and piano lessons, skiing and skating lessons, a family vacation, and much more.
-Their five children made me feel like a sister.
+Their five children made me feel like their sister.

-As a result of that year, I gained the confidence I needed to excel in my studies, and to dream of achieving more.
-I competed in pageants, earned scholarships and got a pilot’s license.
+As a result of that year, I gained the confidence I needed to excel in my studies and to dream of achieving more.
+I competed in pageants, earned scholarships, and got a pilot’s license.
 I attended college, was accepted to law school for a national Indian paralegal program, and went into law enforcement.
-Eventually, I entered politics, and today count lawmakers and governors among my friends.
+Eventually, I entered politics, and today, I count lawmakers and governors among my friends.

 Thanks for sharing.